bentomhall/nih-system/homebrewery/core.homebrew.md

 An invisible creature can always try to hide.
 Signs of its passage might still be noticed, and it does have to stay quiet.

 In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
 However, under certain circumstances, the GM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage on an attack roll before you are seen.
 Once a creature has been seen, most creatures (other than near-mindless ones such as oozes) will remember that they exist even if the creature successfully hides again.
 Thus, once you've been seen or the alarm has been raised, alert guards will not be surprised by you even if you successfully hide.
-This alarm can fade if you spend enough time out of sight---the exact details are up to the GM and the situation.
+This alarm can fade if you spend enough time out of sight, but the exact details are up to the GM and the situation.

 **Passive Perception..** When you hide, there's a chance someone will notice you even if they aren't searching.
 To determine whether such a creature notices you, the GM compares your Dexterity (Stealth) check with that creature's passive Wisdom (Perception) score, which equals 10 + the creature's Wisdom modifier, as well as any other bonuses or penalties.
 If the creature has advantage, add 5.
 For disadvantage, subtract 5.
 For example, if a 1st-level character (with a proficiency bonus of +2) has a Wisdom of +2 modifier and proficiency in Perception, he or she has a passive Wisdom (Perception) of 14.